Deepak-Dhiman/todos-and-notes/README.md

-# Getting Started with Create React App
+# How to run the project!!!

 Use command npm run start in the terminal